feilchenfeldt/Evolutionary_Genomics_Tutorial/PopulationGenomics.md

 Use `R` to plot the PCA and discuss the results.

 Sometimes it makes sense to remove rare SNPs (SNPs where only a few individuals are different from the rest) from the PCA.
 This can give more resolution to differentiate different clades.
 Try rerunning plink pca with the option `--maf 0.05` to exclude SNPs with less the 5% allele frequency.
 Does the resulting PCA plot look any differnt?

+## Admixture analysis

+`ADMIXTURE` is a software tool for maximum likelihood estimation of individual ancestries from multilocus SNP genotype datasets.
+It uses the same statistical model as an earlier program called `STRUCTURE`, but runs faster.
+The model assumes a user-given number of ancestral populations and tries to assign each of the samples to (a mixture of) these hypothetical ancestral populations using the SNP genotype information.

+If samples are displayed as a mixture of different ancestral populations, this can provide support for hybridisation and genetic admxiture.
+However, results have to be interpreted with care.
+See [Lawson et al. 2018](https://www.nature.com/articles/s41467-018-05257-7).

+The manual of admixture can be found [here](https://dalexander.github.io/admixture/admixture-manual.pdf).

+We will run `ADMIXTURE` with different numbers of ancestral populations (K).
+Admixture does not take a .vcf file as input, but it uses a different format called .bed.
+We will first use `plink` to convert the `.vcf` into a `.bed` file.
+We will only use SNPs with minor allele frequency greater than 5%.

+        plink --double-id --vcf snps.pass.biallelic.vcf --maf 0.05 --out <output_base_name> --make-bed

+Now run admixture with values of K=2,3,..,7.
+Type `admixture --help` to see the syntax.
+Write a bash script to automatise running admixture for these different K values.

+Plot the results for the differnt K values.

+## Divergence scan

+Now we want to look at divergence levels across chromosomes.
+For this we will compare genetic variation between the two populations with four samples each, Zooridge and Gifberg.

+Create two files, `gifberg.ids` and `zooridge.ids`, containing the sample names of Gifberg and Zooridge samples, respectively (one sample name per line).
+(Note that the sample names must be identical as in the `.vcf` file.
+Check sample names in the vcf.

+Then, use `vcftools` to calculate fst in 10 kilobase windows, for each window advancing by 1 kilobase.

+        vcftools --vcf snps.pass.biallelic.vcf --weir-fst-pop gifberg.ids --weir-fst-pop zooridge.ids --fst-window-size 10000 --fst-window-step 1000 --out <output_base_name>

+Load the resulting output file `chr15.windowed.weir.fst` into R and use Alexandros script to plot it.

+Discuss the results.
+How variable are divergence levels along chromosomes.
+What could be the reasons for this?
+How do you think would the plot change with larger sample sizes?